castor-data-binding/castor-spring/src/site/markdown/tutorial.md

 ## Using Castor JDO with Spring ORM - With CastorDaoSupport

-Alternativelky to extending <tt>CastorTemplate</tt>, one could extend the
+Alternatively to extending <tt>CastorTemplate</tt>, one could extend the
 <tt>CastorDaoSupport</tt> class and implement the <tt>ProductDAO</tt> as
 follows.